2026 CBLOL season: International tournament slots

-The CBLOL will be allocated one team for each international tournament (First Stand Tournament, Mid-Season Invitational, League of Legends World Championship).
-This was met by criticisms from fans, citing a low number of spots for the region given the CBLOL teams' performance in the LTA Playoffs against LCS teams.
+The CBLOL will be allocated one team for both the First Stand Tournament and Mid-Season Invitational and was initially also allocated one team for the League of Legends World Championship.
+This was met by criticisms from fans, citing a low number of spots for the region given the CBLOL teams' performance in the LTA Playoffs against LCS teams, and played a role in Isurus withdrawing prior to the start of the 2026 season.

+On 22 March 2026, prior to the final of the First Stand Tournament, Riot Games announced that the CBLOL would be allocated two teams for the World Championship instead of the planned single team.
+During a press conference, Riot's Global Head of LoL Esports Chris Geeley noted that criticisms or competitive results to the decision were not considered, instead it was a lack of time considering the impact of slot allocations.

 CBLOL Cup

 Format

-The CBLOL Cup will feature eight (8) teams competing in a single-round robin tournament where all matches will be played in best-of-ones.
-The top four (4) teams will qualify directly for the playoffs, while the bottom four (4) teams will compete in the play-in tournament.
-In the play-in phase, the format will mirror that of the NBA play-in tournament.
-The fifth and sixth ranked teams will compete for the fifth playoff seed, while the seventh and eighth ranked teams face off against one another with the loser being eliminated - all of which will be best-of-threes.
-The winner of the 7/8 match and the loser of the 5/6 match will vie for the sixth and final playoff seed in a best-of-five series.
+The CBLOL Cup featured eight (8) teams competing in a single-round robin tournament where all matches were played in best-of-ones.
+The top four (4) teams directly qualified for the playoffs, while the bottom four (4) teams competed in the play-in tournament.
+In the play-in phase, the format mirrored that of the NBA play-in tournament.
+The fifth and sixth ranked teams competed for the fifth playoff seed, while the seventh and eighth ranked teams faced off against one another with the loser being eliminated - all of which were best-of-threes.
+The winner of the 7/8 match and the loser of the 5/6 match vied for the sixth and final playoff seed in a best-of-five series.

-In the playoffs, the top two (2) ranked teams will begin the second round, with the top-ranked team being able to choose their opponents.
-All remaining teams will start in the first round.
-The playoffs will be a Double-elimination tournament bracket with an extended lower bracket, with the winner of the CBLOL Cup qualifying to represent the league as its lone representative at the 2026 First Stand Tournament, which will be held in Brazil.
+In the playoffs, the top two (2) ranked teams began the second round, with the top-ranked team being able to choose their opponents.
+All remaining teams started in the first round.
+The playoffs had a Double-elimination tournament bracket with an extended lower bracket and a mix of best-of-three and best-of-five matches, with the winner of the CBLOL Cup qualifying to represent the league as its lone representative at the 2026 First Stand Tournament, which was held in Brazil.
+The runner-up and third place teams qualified for the Americas Cup, a cross-regional competition alongside teams from the LCS.